SoCXin/doc/docs/ARM/ST/M7/cmd_init.rst

     `pio project init -d %PATH_TO_THE_PROJECT_DIR%` command.
     ...

-4. Initialize project for Teensy 3.1 board with custom :ref:`framework_mbed`
+4. Initialize project for Teensy 3.1 board with custom :ref:`wch`

 .. code::